 Oh, the last five years has been a roller coaster ride, and so many things have happened, but I will give you an easy one.
 When I opened the first % Arabica store in Hong Kong in 2013, we had only two staff, a girl named Wannie and I. We worked two months without taking a day off, and we almost became ill.
 Luckily, the store was featured by many media, and we became busy from the beginning.
 During weekends when Wannie was off, I had to run the shop by myself, and I was so busy doing cashier, serving coffee and roasting beans.
 Hong Kong customers were incredibly nice, many of them even helped me wash cups and saucers lol.
 It was a great moment when I could hand over the weekend barista job to reliable staff later that year, and my kids were so happy to see me at home.
 The first year was crazy, as I was running chemical business and, getting the brand started and doing barista weekday and weekend all at the same time lol.

-6. How should one interpret “See the World Through Coffee”?
+6. What does “See the World Through Coffee” mean?

 Since I was young, my parents took me to many countries, and this is the reason why I’m kind of good at expanding the business to the world.
 I mean, I know the global standard.
 In Japan, there’s a word ‘’kenbun : 見聞’’ which means to see and to hear, and I believe young people should travel to increase their kenbun.
 Our slogan ‘’See the World Though Coffee’’ is based on this idea.
 I love to make this brand a platform for young baristas to see the world, find themselves and then challenge the world with what they are good at.

-I love interior design, collecting mid-century furnitures, and seeing different countries and cultures, so doing % Arabica is like playing for me.
+I love interior design, collecting mid-century furniture, and seeing different countries and cultures, so doing % Arabica is like playing for me.

 8. What is your typical working day like?

-9. What vision do you have for % Arabica in the next five years?
-How will you achieve it?
+9. What vision do you have for % Arabica?
+Is it doable in the next 5 years?

 I’d like to open our stores in beautiful places in the world, and I see in the coming 5 years, we will be opening over 200 stores.
 I want to create a system which young baristas can travel while working for us, like, work in Paris for half year, then work in New York for half year, etc. (if we can overcome the visa issue).
 How will I achieve it?
 Very simple.
 Work hard every single day for it : )

-10. What is your ultimate goal with % Arabica?
+10. What’s the ultimate goal with % Arabica?

 Our first goal is to become a sustainable global coffee brand by having our footprint all over the world, but with curated selections of locations.
 These days, the business trend is to grow rapidly and seek for a buy-out, but my Japanese heritage steers me away from that kind of mentality.
 I’ll grow this business carefully and pass it on to my sons, so the next goal is to become a timeless, long-lasting coffee brand.
 My last goal is to keep this brand as simple as possible.
 Good design, simple menu, and delicious coffee are the most essential pillars, along with the ability to provide opportunities for young baristas to see the world through coffee.